raieegulhane/Valyrian_Translator/README.md

 DESCRIPTION:
 <br>
-VanillaJs app that translates normal English sentences to valyrian language (language from Game of Thrones tv series).
+- VanillaJs app that translates normal English sentences to valyrian language (language from Game of Thrones tv series).
-Fun translation API is used to do the translation.
+- API used for translations - Fun translation API.
-Deployed on netlify.
+- Deployed on netlify.

 APP PREVIEW: